Non-stop flights to Jakarta (CGK)

 Philippine Airlines: year-round flights from Manila (MNL).

-VietJet Air: year-round flights from Ho Chi Minh City (SGN).
+VietJet Air: seasonal flights from Da Nang (DAD), year-round flights from Hanoi (HAN) and Ho Chi Minh City (SGN).

-Vietnam Airlines (SkyTeam): year-round flights from Ho Chi Minh City (SGN).
+Vietnam Airlines (SkyTeam): seasonal flights from Hanoi (HAN) and year-round flights from Ho Chi Minh City (SGN).

 Non-stop flights from Australia / New Zealand / Oceania / the Pacific to Jakarta